Back to Blog

 What if the lot code wears off?

-Transfer key details to a note when you open the product, or photograph immediately—don’t wait.
+Transfer key details to a note when you open the product, or photograph immediately—do not wait until the bag is half empty and the stamp is worn.

 Is this only for kibble?